 Please note:Over the years, the original Emotional Freedom Technique (EFT) has produced a family.
 You may be familiar with some of its offspring known as 'Energy Psychology' 'Meridian Tapping Technique' or 'Tapping Therapy'.
-However, 'Faster EFT' is NOT a family member of EFT as it does not follow the same protocol and its teachings are far removed from that of EFT.
-We want to reassure you that The EFT & Mindfulness Centre adheres to strict ethical guidelines and core traditional teaching principles of EFT that goes above and beyond that of many training schools
+They all utilise the basic practices of EFT.
+However, 'Faster EFT' is NOT regarded as a family member of EFT as it does not follow the same protocol and its teachings are far removed from that of EFT.
+We want to reassure you that The EFT & Mindfulness Centre adheres to strict ethical guidelines and core traditional teaching principles of EFT that goes above and beyond that of many training schools.

-EFT may also be referred to as ‘meridian therapy’, ‘tapping therapy’ or ‘energy psychology’.
+You may hear EFT being referred to as ‘meridian therapy’, ‘tapping therapy’ or ‘energy psychology’.
 It is often described as being similar to acupuncture but instead of using needles, the meridian points are gently tapped with the fingertips.
 EFT is a relatively new branch of complementary therapy that also utilises the mind/body* energy system to bring about positive changes in emotions, thoughts and behaviours.

 What experts say about EFT “EFT is the single most effective tool I’ve learned in 40 years of being a therapist.”Dr. Curtis A. Steele (psychiatrist).